rvdz/NotreRiceANous/README.md

 # Notre Rice A Nous
-This project aims at configuring a linux environment in a fast and easy way.
+This project aims at providing a tool that automatically installs and configures a linux environment as it should be.

 Currently, there are dotfiles for the following targets:
 - [Vim](http://www.vim.org)